iamcest/covid19-slides/covid-19-cxh-slides.md

 - be aware of aerosol generating procedures (AGP) including intubation, extubation and related procedures, tracheotomy/tracheostomy procedures, manual ventilation, open suctioning, bronchoscopy, non-invasive ventilation (NIV) e.g. Bi-level Positive Airway Pressure (BiPAP) and Continuous Positive Airway Pressure ventilation (CPAP), surgery and post-mortem procedures in which high-speed devices are used, high-frequency oscillating ventilation (HFOV), high-flow Nasal Oxygen (HFNO), induction of sputum, some dental procedures (e.g. high speed drilling).

-- wear appropriate PPE if you are exposed to AGP (at time of writing this is FFP3 as a minimum)
+- wear appropriate PPE if you are exposed to AGP (at time of writing this is FFP3 as a minimum); make sure you learn to [doff and don PPE safely (having a buddy helps)](https://www.cdc.gov/hai/pdfs/ppe/ppe-sequence.pdf)

 #